anebz/cloud/Accreditations/aws_solutions_associate.md

 > Capacity

 * Provisioned capacity: specify the capacity units for the table and get billed for them.
-Useful foor steady load or known patterns
+Useful for steady load or known patterns
 * On-demand: paying per request (good for unpredictable traffic).
 Pricing is pay-per-request for read and write requests

 > Partitions